1 (205) 386-6182 info@fertilizerforless.com

 Below are the most common plant-based fertilizers available:

 This is a fertilizer derived from alfalfa plants and turned into pellets.
-Beneficial for adding nitrogen and potassium as well as some trace minerals as growth stimulants.
+It can be beneficial for adding nitrogen and potassium as well as some trace minerals as growth stimulants.
+Farmers often use alfalfa meal for their crops, but it can also be used in gardens.
+It’s important to note that alfalfa meal has a high level of protein, so it may attract animals and insects if used excessively.

 This powder that is derived from corn contains 10% nitrogen fertilizer.
 Keep in mind though that this should only be applied to actively growing plants because it hinders seed growth.
 It is recommended that you wait 1-4 months before planting seeds if this product is used depending on the soil and weather conditions.
 If you plan to use it on your lawn, do it in early spring to green up the grass and prevent annual weed seeds from growing.